lgstuehrmann/CS4341Project1/readme.md

 `python3 ./minimax.py`

-## Utility Function Explanation
-The function that evaluates the score of a board is called `board_score()`.
-This function takes in a board state and the previous move made on that board.
-Starting with the x,y position of the last move made, this function creates strings of the 5 positions in each direction including diagonally, stopping if the edge of the board is reached.
-These strings are then searched for patterns that would indicate scoring moves.
-The searched patterns are detailed in a comment in the board_score function.
-The instances of these patterns are counted and then weighted, with opponent winning moves worth more points than player winning moves, to prioritize defense over offense.

-## Evaluation Function Explanation
+## Utility and Evaluation Function Explanation
 We used an evaluation function that assigned a value to each grid space within 11 squares of the opponent's last move for each potential board state.
 This function, which is named `board_score()` in the code, works
 as-follows:
 1. The function finds an 11 by 11 square centered on the opponent's previous move
-2. Starting from the center of the square, the function subdivides it into four quadrants and examines them each individually.
+2. Starting from the center of the square, the function checks each cardinal and ordinal direction for scoring moves.
-3. When evaluating the quadrants, the function assigns negative values to grid spaces that would not result in the program gaining an advantage, i.e. spaces that are not directly in a diagonal, horizontal, or vertical line of the center, or spaces that are blocked by the opponent's pieces.
+3. When evaluating the scoring moves in each direction, the function assigns negative values to opponent scoring moves and positive values to player scoring moves, with moves that are closer to a win condition weighted higher (these scoring moves are defined in a comment within the function).
-4. The function assigns positive values for squares that would result in the program gaining the advantage, i.e. spaces that would result in forks, 3 or more pieces in a row, or that would block an opponent's move.
-5. The sum of the values of the grid spaces is returned, which gives a rough estimate of the potential heuristic value of a board state.
+4. The sum of the values of the grid spaces is returned, which gives a rough estimate of the potential heuristic value of a board state.
 This is then fed into the minimax algorithm so that it can decide which potential board state gives the best score.